Chișinău Marathon: 2017

-The third Chișinău International Marathon was held on October 1, 2017.
+The third edition was held on October 1, 2017.
 On this day, the Moldovan capital became the center of attraction for all running enthusiasts and active lifestyle practitioners.
 The Chisinau Marathon became a new experience in the running career for both local and foreign athletes, who came from over 50 countries.
 The marathon was organized by the public sports organization Sporter.md with the sponsorship of Kaufland supermarket chain.

 This year, 17,000 people participated in the Chisinau Marathon.
 Participants were offered 5 distances to choose from: marathon (42 km 195 m), half-marathon (21 km 0975 m), 5 km, 10 km and the Fun Run (1.5 km).

-A day before, on September 30, as a part of Chisinau Marathon, was organized a 200-meter children’s race for three age categories: 5-6 years, 7-9 years and 10-12 years.
+A day before, on September 30, as a part of Chisinau Marathon, was organized a 200-meter children's race for three age categories: 5–6 years, 7–9 years and 10–12 years.
 400 children participated.

 For three days, a sports fair was opened in the center of Chisinau.
 Various sport brands, charity organizations and commercial companies took part in the fair.
-In the center of the fair, a Food Zone was arranged, where they had a free Pasta Party and victory celebration.

 2018

-The fourth Chisinau International Marathon was held on September 30, 2018.
+The fourth edition was held on September 30, 2018.
 According to established tradition, both professional sportsmen and beginners who had their first marathon challenge could participate in the event.
 The event was attended by the representatives of more than 50 countries.
 By organizers account, more than 2,000 foreign athletes took part in the Chisinau Marathon.

 This year, 18,000 people attended the Marathon.
 Participants were offered 5 distances to choose from: marathon (42 km 195 m), half-marathon (21 km 0975 m), 5 km, 10 km and the Fun Run (1.5 km).
 For the first time in the Chisinau Marathon history, a category for wheelchair athletes was open - “Marathon for All”.

 Kenyan runner, Benjamin Kiprop Serem, set the track record: he ran 42 km in 2 hours 16 minutes 38 seconds.
 Also, half-marathon records were set.

-A day earlier, on September 29, as a part of Chisinau Marathon, children’s races were organized: 400 m, 800 m, 1 200 m, 2 000 m.
+A day earlier, on September 29, as a part of Chisinau Marathon, children's races were organized: 400 m, 800 m, 1 200 m, 2 000 m.
 500 children participated in the event.
 Also on this day, famous travelers - Olga Rumyantseva and Vladimir Kotlyar, as well as marathon athletes - Yaroslav Mushinsky and Leonid Shvetsov, gave public lectures.